Skip to main content

 4. The implementation and maintenance of the human resources systems of record for all human resources data for county employment purposes.

-requests from Harborview Medical Center, including that assuring budget requests are compatible with the county's budgeting process.
+3. Serving as the lead agency in directing and coordinating capital budget requests from Harborview Medical Center, including ensuring that budget requests are compatible with the county's budgeting process.